 Asset Classification and Allowances for Losses.
 Federal regulations and the Bank's policies require the classification of assets on the basis of credit quality on a quarterly basis.
 An asset is classified as "substandard" if it is determined to be inadequately protected by the current net worth and paying capacity of the obligor or the current value of the collateral pledged, if any.
 An asset is classified as "doubtful" if full collection is highly questionable or improbable.
 An asset is classified as "loss" if it is considered uncollectible, even if a partial recovery could be expected in the future.
-The regulations also provide for a "special mention" designation, described as assets that do not currently expose a savings institution to a sufficient degree of risk to warrant substandard classification but do possess credit deficiencies or potential weaknesses deserving management's close attention.
-Assets classified as substandard or doubtful result in a higher level of allowances for loan losses recorded in accordance with ASC Subtopic 450-20 "Loss Contingencies."
-If an asset or portion thereof is classified as a loss, a savings institution must either establish specific allowances for loan losses pursuant to loan impairment guidance in ASC Section 310-10-35 in the amount of the portion of the asset classified as a loss or charge off such amount.
-Federal examiners may disagree with a savings institution's classifications.
+The regulations also provide for a "special mention" designation, described as assets that do not currently expose a savings institution to a sufficient degree of risk to warrant substandard classified as substandard or doubtful result in a higher level of allowances for loan losses recorded in accordance with ASC Subtopic 450-20 "Loss Contingencies."
+If an asset or portion thereof is classified as a loss, a savings institution must charge off any amount exceeding the fair value of collateral pursuant to loan impairment guidance in ASC Section 310-10-35.
 If a savings institution does not agree with an examiner's classification of an asset, it may appeal this determination to the OCC Regional Director.